ct2sjk/CSE-350-Final-Project/README.md

 # User Interface
 Controls the user interface such as the buttons and calls that then go into the data handling.
 Updates the graphs depending on the button presses and responds to the mouse activity.

-# Data Handling
+# Sensor Data
-Handles the background data for each of the buttons such as what data is to be passed through with the aggregate and summarize function.
+Handles the parsing, analysis, and conversion of the given csv files.
+Creates dataframes for graphing, and recompiles said dataframes for timeshifting.